zachhannum/the-word-of-iron/manuscript/chapter_5.md

 “Thank you,” Annet said, just as he finished tying the last strap in place.
 “You couldn’t know how much it means to me.”

-“I---it was nothing, really.
+“I—it was nothing, really.
 It’s what I do,” he said, rubbing the back of his neck.

 She turned away and looked at Len, watching her chest rise and fall.
 Viggo stared after her, and he could not make sense of his emotions.